Music that Moves Me

 I first got to hear of David Bowie when the album Aladdin Sane and the single Suffragette City came out and everyone at school was listening to him, but I soon found myself intrigued by earlier albums too, such as "The Man Who Sold The World," "Hunky Dory" and "The Rise and Fall of Ziggy Stardust and the Spiders from Mars."

 I have seen Bowie numerous times, both in London, when I lived in England, and in Houston.
 The first time was at Hammersmith Odeon in 1973 (see picture).
-We stood on the arms of our chairs for the entire performance and this pic was taken by holding the camera above my head and praying that I at least got him in the shot!
+We stood on the arms of our chairs for the entire performance and this pic was taken by my friend Lorna, who held her dad's camera above her head and amazingly managed to get him in the shot!

-While it's true to say that I am no longer a Bowie nut like I used to be, he was a big part of my life for a long time and I still enjoy listening to his music.
-The man is constantly evolving and innovative and that's what makes him a lasting success.
+While it's true to say that I am no longer a Bowie nut like I used to be, he was a huge part of my life for a long time and I still enjoy listening to his music.
+The man is constantly evolving and innovative and that's what has made him a lasting success.

-Another favorite band is Pink Floyd.
-Again, my interest began in the mid-seventies, when we would sit in the Sixth Form Common Room at Sunbury Grammar School on breaks and blast our brains out to the turntable in the corner.
+My interest in Pink Floyd also began in the mid-seventies, when we would sit in the Sixth Form Common Room at Sunbury Grammar School on breaks and blast our brains out to the turntable in the corner.

 At the time, Dark Side of the Moon had just come out, but as is customary for me, when I got interested in them, I delved into their older stuff and soon had a collection of albums such as "Meddle" and "Piper at The Gates of Dawn."
 Those are no longer in my collection, but I have replaced my lost copies of "Wish You Were Here" and "Delicate Sound of Thunder" with CD versions.

-I finally realized my dream of seeing Floyd live in Houston a few years ago, when they played Rice Stadium.
-It was the most amazing concert, made even more wild by the fact that a Texas thunderstorm approached throughout the performance, and the band had to duel with thunder and lightening, only stopping when their equipment was shorted out by torrential rains in the second half !
+I finally realized my dream of seeing Floyd live in Houston in 1994, when they played Rice Stadium.
+It was a great concert, made even more memorable by the fact that a Texas thunderstorm approached throughout the performance, and the band had to duel with thunder and lightening, only stopping when their equipment was shorted out by torrential rains in the second half !
 The show became known as the "Rain Like Hell" show, a take on their number, "Run Like Hell."
 It was a show I will never forget and Pink Floyd remain one of my favorite bands.

-I've seen Yes three times over the years, once in London (a rather disappointing concert without Jon Anderson singing lead) and twice here in Houston.
-I've always been impressed with Rick Wakeman and I think the most incredible concert I've ever seen was when I saw him perform "Journey to the Center of the Earth" at Wembley in 1974.
+I've seen Yes three times over the years, once in London (a rather disappointing concert with someone other than Jon Anderson singing lead) and twice here in Houston.
+I've always been impressed with their keyboard player, Rick Wakeman and I think one of the most amazing shows I've ever seen was when I saw him perform "Journey to the Center of the Earth" at Wembley in 1974.
 The orchestra and band were set up in the middle of the arena, with an ice rink all round and as the music played, the whole story was acted out on the ice - absolutely amazing!